dssg/police-eis/docs/repositories_dependencies_and_pipeline.md

 ### Raw to ETL

 We use Drake to transfer the raw data from the department to the ETL schema (only the MNPD data uses this system).
-To run this process use the following command:
+To run this process use the following command in the `[path to police-eis repo]\police-eis-private\schemas\etl\` directory:

-`The right drake command here.`
+`drake -w Drakefile_nashville -s ~/.s3cfg `

 ### ETL to staging